 - A person practicing tattooing on another person [Connecticut General Statutes § 20-266n(5)].

 - Any equipment that emits radiation used for tanning of the skin, such as a sunlamp, tanning booth or tanning bed that emits ultraviolet radiation, and includes any accompanying equipment, such as timers or handrails.

 - TANNING SALON

 - Any place where a tanning device is used for a fee, membership dues, or other compensation as stated in Connecticut General Statutes § 19a-232.

 License/inspection.
-No person shall operate a salon, barbershop, or tanning salon without first obtaining a license and inspection from the Director of Health, or his or her duly authorized designee.
+No person shall operate a salon, barbershop, tattoo or body piercing studio, or tanning salon without first obtaining a license and inspection from the Director of Health, or his or her duly authorized designee.

 Application; fee.
 The form for the license shall be supplied by the Department of Health, which shall require the submittal of a complete, detailed floor plan of the facility together with payment of the annual license fee of $50.
 No portion of the fee will be refunded in the event of the termination of the license prior to its expiration date for any reason.
 Prior to the issuance of a license, the Director of Health, or his or her designee, shall review the plans for a new or renovated facility or for a facility where there has been a change of ownership and will conduct an on-site inspection for compliance with this chapter, with the Connecticut Public Health Code, and any other applicable codes, regulations or statutes.
 The license shall be in the name of the owner of the establishment being licensed.